Hann function: Discrete transforms

-The Discrete-time Fourier transform (DTFT) of the $N+1$ length, time-shifted sequence is defined by a Fourier series, which also has a 3-term equivalent that is derived similarly to the Fourier transform derivation:
+The discrete-time Fourier transform (DTFT) of the $N+1$ length, time-shifted sequence is defined by a Fourier series, which also has a 3-term equivalent that is derived similarly to the Fourier transform derivation:

 The truncated sequence $\{w[n],\ 0 \le n \le N-1\}$ is a DFT-even (aka periodic) Hann window.
 Since the truncated sample has value zero, it is clear from the Fourier series definition that the DTFTs are equivalent.
 However, the approach followed above results in a significantly different-looking, but equivalent, 3-term expression:

 An N-length DFT of the window function samples the DTFT at frequencies $f = k/N,$ for integer values of $k.$ From the expression immediately above, it is easy to see that only 3 of the N DFT coefficients are non-zero.
 And from the other expression, it is apparent that all are real-valued.
 These properties are appealing for real-time applications that require both windowed and non-windowed (rectangularly windowed) transforms, because the windowed transforms can be efficiently derived from the non-windowed transforms by convolution.

 Name

 The function is named in honor of von Hann, who used the three-term weighted average smoothing technique on meteorological data.
 However, the term Hanning function is also conventionally used, derived from the paper in which the term hanning a signal was used to mean applying the Hann window to it.
-The confusion arose from the similar Hamming function, named after Richard Hamming.
+It is distinct from the similarly-named Hamming function, named after Richard Hamming.